 Leadership skills can inspire success

-Leaders usually have a balancing act to perform, especially around how much they allow their team to contribute to organisational success, or how much they take upon their own shoulders.
-How well they harness the commitment, effort, skills and effectiveness of their team and how well they are able to let go and allow their team to take up the challenge and deliver, depends on how well they are able to set healthy parameters.
+Leaders usually have a balancing act to perform.
+Especially around how much they facilitate their team to contribute to organisational success.
+Or how much they take upon their own shoulders.
+How well they harness the commitment, effort, skills and effectiveness of their team.
+How well they are able to let go and allow their team to take up the challenge and deliver, depends on how well they use their leadership skills and how well they are able to set healthy parameters.

-One of the most difficult dilemmas for a leader can be determining when they should let go and allow employees to either float their boat or sink.
+One of the most difficult dilemmas for a leader can be determining when they should let go.
+Allowing employees to either float their boat or sink.